Specs aren’t just documentation

 A lens on your GitHub PR.

 Spectagon reads your markdown through the GitHub API and adds a review layer on top.
 The link gets posted right on your PR.
-Your specs stay in git where they belong.

 Comments & suggestions.